|Oracle® Database Appliance Getting Started Guide

 See Also:Oracle Database Appliance Setup Poster for an overview of the deployment process

-You must install the End-User Bundle on your Oracle Database Appliance before you can deploy any other software.
-This requires downloading the bundle to an external client and copying it as described in the following steps.
+You must install the End-User Bundle on your Oracle Database Appliance before you deploy any other software.
+This requires downloading (to an external client) and then copying the bundle as described in the following steps.

 From an external client machine, log on to My Oracle Support and access note 888888.1 at: